 Anyone turning in a false fire or bomb report, either by telephone or by setting off an alarm, or anyone tampering with fire extinguishers or smoke detectors is subject to suspension from the University and prosecution under the Ohio Revised Code and/or the Code of Student Conduct.

 Many residence hall living rooms have functional fireplaces.
-They may be used only during specified hours with the permission of the Hall Manager and First Year Adviser or Resident Director.
+They may be used only during specified hours with the permission of the Hall Manager and Resident Director.
 Extreme care should be exercised when using a fireplace.
 Residents using the fireplace are responsible for keeping the glass doors or screens closed while the fire is burning.

 Flammable Materials / Candles / Incense